MaxCYCHEN/face_landmarks_cls_tflite/README.md

 # face_landmarks_cls_tflite
-A demonstration training scripts for face landmarks to determine whether the head pose is normal or not and it can be deployed on MCU device.
+Demonstration training scripts for face landmarks to determine whether the head pose is normal or not, which can be deployed on an MCU device.
 ## 1. How to Use
 ### 1. Install virtual env
 - If you haven't installed [NuEdgeWise](https://github.com/OpenNuvoton/NuEdgeWise), please follow these steps to install Python virtual environment and ***choose `NuEdgeWise_env`***.
 - Skip if you have done.

 ### 2. Parses and prepare dataset
-- This script parses face landmarks from a text file into a NPY file.
+- This script converts face landmarks from a text file into an NPY file.
 ```bash
 python facelandmarks_parser.py -t <INPUT_TEXT_FILE> -o <OUTPUT_FILE> --minmax_norm
 ```